 Practice Proper Hygiene

-Use water or gentle, fragrance-free soap to clean the vulva
+- Use water or a gentle wash for sensitive skin (like wisp’s Balancing Wash) to clean the vulva

 Probiotics For Your Vagina

 Probiotics are a powerful tool for supporting your body's good bacteria.
 Since they help maintain your vagina's pH levels, they can help prevent certain vaginal infections that lead to vaginal odor, like Bacterial Vaginosis.

 Boric acid is a trusted home remedy used to treat common vaginal imbalances, like odor from Bacterial Vaginosis, or itching from a Yeast Infection.
 Boric Acid has mild antiseptic and antifungal properties that start working immediately upon insertion.

 Vaginal Boric Acid suppositories also contain probiotics (friendly bacteria), as well as the antioxidants Vitamin C and E to help replenish normal vaginal acidity and balance vaginal flora without the use of prescription medication.